telerik/winforms-docs/chartview/customization/custom-rendering.md

 '
 ````

 {{endregion}}

 Getting back to the CustomLineSeriesDrawPart, you need to create a method which calculates the positions and colors that need to be assigned to the ColorBlend of the brush.
 Additionally, you have to calculate the color of the points that fall between two predefined values, e.g. if the input value is 16, the color should be one fifth orange and four fifths red.
 Further, you have to make sure that the line segments between each two consecutive points are colored properly, regardless of points’ values.
 For example, if a point with value 0 is followed by a point with value 30, you need to ensure that the line that connects them does not go from green to dark red directly, but contains also orange and red when it crosses 15 and 20, respectively.
 Here is one possible implementation of the above scenario:
-        #_[C#] _

 {{source=..\SamplesCS\ChartView\Customization\CustomRenderer.cs region=CustomLineSeriesDrawPartRegion}}
 {{source=..\SamplesVB\ChartView\Customization\CustomRenderer.vb region=CustomLineSeriesDrawPartRegion}}